Using Persistent Volumes#

 1. View Persistent Volume Claims#

 Inside the OpenShift web UI click on Storage in the left menu then Persistent Volume Claims.
-You will then see a list of all persistent volume claims that our application has made.
+You will see a list of all persistent volume claims that our application has made.
 In this case there is just one called "ostoy-pvc".
-If you click on it you will also see other pertinent information such as whether it is bound or not, size, access mode and age.
+If you click on it you will also see other pertinent information such as whether it is bound or not, size, access mode, storage class.

 In this case the mode is RWO (Read-Write-Once) which means that the volume can only be mounted to one node, but the pod(s) can both read and write to that volume.
-As one option for Persistent Volumes in ROSA are backed by EBS it only supports RWO.
-(See here for more info on access modes)
+This option for Persistent Volumes in ROSA is backed by EBS thus it only supports RWO.

 2. Create a file to store#